fmbot-discord/docs/docs/privacy.md

 Logs: Cleared every month.

 ## WHAT IS THE PROCESS FOR USERS TO REQUEST DELETION OF THEIR DATA?
-For user data we have a command (.fmremove).
+For user data we have a command (.remove).

-For server data people can remove the bot and all the data will be deleted.
+For server data people can remove the bot and all the data related to that server will be deleted.

-Logs get cleared every month.
+Debug logs get automatically cleared every month.

 ## WHAT SYSTEMS AND INFRASTRUCTURE DO YOU USE?
 .fmbot is currently hosted on a private server at my home.